Vyral/joshua-holt/_posts/2021-05-07-how-to-buy-and-sell-homes-simultaneously.md

 **1\.
 Can you afford to buy without selling your current home first?**

 **2\.
-Can you borrow against the equity in your current home?** The average home in Wisconsin is up by $19,000 in equity over the past year.&nbsp;
+Can you borrow against the equity in your current home?** The average home in Wisconsin has gained $19,000 in equity over the past year.&nbsp;

 {% include pullquote.html %}